-General - The Plan is a defined contribution plan covering substantially all of the United States employees of Ingram Micro Inc. (the Company or Plan Sponsor).
+General - The Plan is a defined contribution plan covering all of the employees of Ingram Micro Inc. (the Company or Plan Sponsor) who are maintained on the United States payroll, with the exception of those noted in Eligibility below.
 The Plan is designed to comply with Section 401(a) of the Internal Revenue Code as a defined contribution plan and its incorporated trust is intended to qualify as a tax-exempt trust under Section 501(a) of the Internal Revenue Code.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).